- Several Signs that Cat Fountain Filter Needs to Be Changed Soon

 However, several factors may require changes more often than every 1 to 3 months.
 If you have multiple cats using the same fountain, the filter will become clogged and contaminated more quickly.
 Each cat tracking debris, hair and minerals into the water shortens the lifespan of the filter.

 The amount of water your cat consumes from the fountain also impacts filter longevity.
 Cats that drink more heavily from a fountain will necessitate more frequent filter changes to maintain fresh water.

-The type and quality of filter you have also determines how often it needs replacing.
+The type and quality of the filter you have also determine how often it needs replacing.
 Cheap, low-quality filters with less effective filter material will require changes much more than every 3 months.
 As filters age, the filter pores enlarge and their ability to efficiently screen out contaminants diminishes, requiring more frequent replacement.

 In summary, regular changes of your cat fountain filter are essential to provide fresh, clean water for your feline friend.
 While experts recommend starting with a basic change frequency of every 1 to 3 months, monitor your fountain for signs that a filter needs replacing sooner based on your cat's level of use.